Kilix/selectless/README.md

   `Option: { label: string, value: any }`

 ##### hasSearch - boolean
-  Returns if the search is active in this context.
+  Returns if the search is active.
   If you use a full customize seach input, then you need to set this yourself with `toggleSearch`.
   Default : false

 ##### multi - boolean
-  Returns if the select is a multi select in this context.
+  Returns if the select is a multi select.
   Default : false

 ##### name - string